 Health and Welfare LPA

-The full breadth of the Lasting Power of Attorney for Health and Welfare can be found in MCA Code of Practice.
-Amongst other things, it outlines the decisions that can be made on behalf of the donor at a time when he or she no longer has capacity.
+The full breadth of the Lasting Power of Attorney for Health and Welfare can be found in the MCA Code of Practice.
+Amongst other things, it outlines the decisions that can be made on behalf of the donor at a time when he or she no longer has the capacity.

 The attorney acting under the Health and Welfare power would be able to make decisions on the following if the power was not restricted in any way: